soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/search-for-data.md

 # Search for data

-Once you have identified custodians and data sources that are of interest for your case, it's time to identify the set of documents to delve into.
-You can use the Search tool in Advanced eDiscovery (Preview) to identify these from custodial and non-custodial locations in Office 365.
+In **Search** tab, you can search for misplaced, confidential or sensitive data across O365 in the live system using keywords and various condition cards.

 After you run a search, you will be able to view statistics on the retrieved items such as the locations that had the most items that matched the search query.
 You can also preview a subset of the results.
-When you've identified the set of documents that want to further examine, you can add the search results to a working set to collect and process.
+When you've identified the set of documents that want to further investigate, you can collect the search results as **Evidence** to further process and analyze.

 ## Create a search